Murder of Peter Falconio: Verdict

+Possible motives

+Although a motive for the attack was never proven, the authorities theorised that Murdoch had first observed Lees from across the road from Red Rooster restaurant and later seen her driving north from Alice Springs while Falconio was asleep in the back of the van, and believing she was alone Murdoch had stopped the vehicle with the intention of raping Lees when he decided to murder Falconio to leave no witnesses.
+Murdoch had earlier gone on trial for an incident where he abducted and raped a 12 year old girl, which had similarities to the attack on Lees such as binding of the wrists with restraints made from black cable ties.
+An alternative theory was an amphetamines crazed Murdoch, who at the time was trafficking large amounts of cannabis from Adelaide to the Kimberley region, had spotted the same orange Kombi van on several occasions during his latest drug run and had intended to murder its occupants after becoming paranoid they were following him.

 Appeals

 On 12 December 2006, Murdoch appealed against his life sentence in the Supreme Court.
 His lawyers lodged eight grounds of appeal.
 Murdoch claimed the evidence of Lees was tainted because she had seen a photograph of him on the internet before she was interviewed by police, as well as an article linking him to the murder.
 On 10 January 2007, the Northern Territory Court of Criminal Appeal (NT CCA) dismissed both limbs of the appeal.

 Murdoch then applied for Special Leave to appeal to the High Court of Australia.
 On 21 June 2007, the High Court refused to grant Special Leave.
 Under the Australian judicial system, Murdoch had then exhausted all opportunities of appeal.
 Subsequent to the High Court of Australia refusing to grant his application for Special Leave, there was media speculation that Murdoch would lodge a further appeal.
 He launched another appeal to the Northern Territory criminal court of appeal in 2013.